Together-Java/ModernJava/src/loops_ii/drawing_right_triangles.md

 # Drawing Right Triangles

-One of the more fun things to do with `for` loops[^quiz] is to use them to print out shapes.
+One of the more fun things to do with `for` loops is to use them to print out shapes.

 Say you wanted to draw this right triangle.